wp-plugins/delicious-readings/readme.txt

 This plugin can get the bookmarks from the tag "readings" (or whatever it is) and display them on a widget in your sidebar.

 The plugin may display for each tag:

 * The title with link
 * The description if any
 * The date of the bookmark
 * The tags assigned to the bookmark
 * The link to the entire archive of that tag on Delicious

-After the plugin's activation, you will have a new widget in Appearance / Widgets
+After the plugin's activation, you will have a new widget in Appearance / Widgets.

 == Installation ==